mariuaas/quixdata/README.md

 elements matching the supplied extensions.

 ### Config Files
-LITDataset relies on a supplied config file, formatted as a JSON which contains info on training / validation folds, default extensions.
+QuixDataset relies on a supplied config file, formatted as a JSON which contains info on training / validation folds, default extensions.
 Typically this is formatted as follows (example from ImageNet1k):
 ```
 {'train': '/train_{0000..0071}.tar',